Ixxy-Open-Source/contracts/agreements/hosting.md

     4. In any given month, if Ixxy chooses to complete work in excess of the Time Allowance, no additional fee will be payable.
-Any such work is completed at Ixxy's absolute discretion and the fact that Product Science does so on one occasion will not imply that Ixxy will do so on subsequent occasions.
+Any such work is completed at Ixxy's absolute discretion and the fact that Ixxy does so on one occasion will not imply that Ixxy will do so on subsequent occasions.

     4. In any given month, if Ixxy chooses not to complete work in excess of the Time Allowance, we may notify you, and, subject to our availability,